Navy hands over smuggled rice, vegetable oil to Customs – The Sun Nigeria

 “This is what we are doing and in line with the Harmonised Standard Operating Procedure (HSOP), we are handing over these items to the NCS for further investigation.

 “What we have done is in line with the Chief of the Naval Staff, Vice Adm.
-Ibok-Ette Ibas’s strategic guideline.
+Ibok-Ete Ibas’s strategic guideline.

 “My advice to criminals is for them to stay away from the country’s waterways, as there will no longer be any hiding place for them.